North Carolinians need to care about the 'herd'

 This opens the question of personal liberty.
 You have the freedom to choose whether or not to be vaccinated, but in exercising your freedom, do you have the right to restrict my freedom of feeling safe in going where I choose?
 In early April I wrote a column predicting that our return to life as we knew it pre-Covid was dependent on how many refused to get vaccinated.
 That prediction is unfortunately coming true.

-As of May 2nd, 49.2 percent of all adults in N.C. have received at least one dose of the COVID-19 vaccine and 40.5 percent are fully vaccinated, according to the North Carolina Department of Health and Human Services.
-Thirty percent or more say they are either hesitant or outright refuse to take the shot.
+As of May 2nd, 49.2 percent of all adults in North Carolina have received at least one dose of the COVID-19 vaccine and 40.5 percent are fully vaccinated, according to the North Carolina Department of Health and Human Services.
+30 percent or more say they are either hesitant or outright refuse to take the shot.
 Some say political philosophies as to why they are refusing.
 Others cite medical, religious or even racial reasons.

 Throughout our history Americans have been bound by a social contract, unwritten mutual agreements to sacrifice some of our individual freedoms for the safety, protection and welfare of others.
 We have defended to the death your freedoms and rights, understanding you contract to do the same for me.
 Protecting the health and safety of others is an essential part of that contract, but large-scale refusal to get vaccinations that would essentially eliminate the Covid threat is evidence the social contract is breaking down.
 Evidently there are large numbers who don’t care about the rest of the “herd.”
 That is a sad place to be right now.